shacomiro/nesonnechek/README.md

 ## About The Project

 This is a REST API that provides the ability to convert user-created txt files to epub files.
-The specific grammar specified for the API to recognize must be contained within the txt file to be converted in order for the conversion to succeed.

 ## Built With